 About the Brand: Pond's is an iconic drugstore skincare brand.
-It was founded in 1846 and has since become knows for moisturizing makeup removers and cleansing products.
+It was founded in 1846 and has since become known for moisturizing makeup removers and cleansing products.

 Pond's Cold Cream is an ideal fit for drier skin types, because it's packed with 50 percent moisturizer.
 The product claims to remove makeup without stripping and drying out your complexion the way harsher cleansers can often do.
-It's also suitable for sensitive skin types, as long as you don't have a sensitivity to mineral oil, which features pretty prominently on the ingredients' list.
+It's also suitable for sensitive skin types, as long as you don't have a sensitivity to mineral oil, which is prominently featured on the ingredient list.

 The Feel: Thick and hydrating

-If you have oily skin and generally steer clear of oilier products, Pond's might take some getting used to.
-It feels like theater makeup or a really intensive moisturizing treatment.
+If you have generally steer clear of oilier products, Pond's might take some getting used to.
+It feels like a really intensive moisturizing treatment.
 If you can get over that, it might actually become a regular in your nighttime skincare routine.

 The Smell: A spa in your bathroom

 One of the best things about this cream—other than its apparently miraculous youth-enhancing effects—is its smell.
 The scent is so fresh and so clean.
 It's unforgettable and makes the whole experience feel like a five-minute treat every time you slather it on.
 It has a light yet distinct smell, but if you'd rather a fragrance-free version (which is recommended for those with sensitive skin or a history of eczema), give the Pond's Fragrance-Free Cold Cream Cleanser a try.
 This product is also offered in a cucumber scent.

 This product definitely does exactly what it says it'll do, with little muss or fuss.